Randall H. Goldsmith

 Watching individual homogeneous catalysts in action

 Homogeneous catalysis relies on an intricate series of bond breaking, electron transfer, and bond forming reactions.
 Production of more active, selective, and easily recyclable (ie., “greener”) catalysts is necessary for the availability of next generation drugs, fuels, and materials.
 Mechanistic study informs the design of better catalysts, and single-molecule spectroscopy is a powerful tool for mechanistic study because it allows unsynchronized or rare processes to be directly observed.
-We are looking for dynamic and static heterogeneity in the catalyst population, behavior that has been previously seen in enzymes.
+We will look for dynamic and static heterogeneity in the catalyst population, behavior that has been previously seen in enzymes.
 Organometallic catalysts cycle through states of variable activity and selectivity, likely due to a changing coordination environment.
 These changes are unsynchronized across the catalyst population and many cannot be observed in ensemble-averaged experiments.
 We will search for this heterogeneity, quantify transition kinetics, and vary ligand and substrate properties to establish structure-behavior relationships.
 The goal is to build a detailed understanding of the microscopic events in homogeneous catalysis through revolutionary new observations of individual catalysts in operation.
 We will observe reaction intermediates that have so far been only speculated upon or indirectly inferred and quantify the lifetimes of those intermediates in active catalysts, not analogs.
-We are using single-molecule fluorescence microscopy to perform these measurements, and experiments frequently involve combinations of microscopy, molecular design, synthesis, and nanophotonics.

-In one project, we are studying solution-phase conformations of intrinsically disordered proteins involved in Alzheimer’s Disease.
+In their cellular environment, proteins must perform their function in the presence of dissolved macromolecules exceeding 200g/L, a condition that is ignored in most biochemical assays.
+These macromolecules can have significant effects on protein dynamics and activity, mainly due to the excluded volume created by the macromolecules.
+Molecular crowding has been shown to increase enzyme-substrate binding efficiencies, affect drug pharmacological response, and increase the rate of misfolding of prion proteins and the rate of aggregation of proteins implicated in Alzheimer’s disease.
+However, a protein’s individual folding trajectory, which contains crucial information about its energy landscape that is lost in ensemble experiments, is also expected to change significantly in the presence of crowding agents.
+We will examine protein folding and enzyme activity at the single-molecule level under crowded conditions.
 Critical to this approach is avoiding surface-attachment, a common single-molecule technique, as this practice has been shown to alter protein folding dynamics and may dominate the crowding effect.
 We can avoid this difficulty, while still observing the molecule for long enough times to capture full folding trajectories, with a specialized microfluidic device that uses electroosmotic flows to cancel Brownian motion of single fluorescent molecules in solution.
-We have recently used this device to observe single solution-phase proteins for many seconds without immobilization.
-Our trajectories will provide unique information about how solution-phase behavior, improving the picture of in vivo function, signaling, and pathological misfolding.
-We are collaborating in this endeavor with Professor Martin Margittai at the University of Denver.
+We have recently used this device to observe single solution-phase proteins for over 1s without immobilization.
+Our trajectories will provide unique information about how crowding influences protein behavior, improving the picture of in vivo function, signaling, and pathological misfolding.

 Areas of Expertise